kevin0929/nchuoj/README.md

 # NCHUOJ
-A Judge System For Nation Chung Hsing University
+A Judge System For National Chung Hsing University